rdiptan/ChestInsight/README.md

 # ChestInsight
 ### Smart Chest Xray Analysis and Report Generation

 This project aims to provide a smart solution for chest x-ray analysis and report generation.
-The project is divided into series of steps including dicom image annonymization, image annotation, image enhancement and report generation.
-The report generation part includes natural language processing and deep learning techniques.
+The project is divided into series of steps including dicom image anonymization, image annotation, image enhancement and report generation.
+The report generation part includes natural language processing and deep learning techniques adopted from [rgrg](https://github.com/ttanida/rgrg).

 ### Installation
 To install the required packages, run the following command: